CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 Resubmit the job

+## To recover from failure use the terminate cluster option

 If the job does not begin to configure, then you may need to terminate and then restart the cluster.